ShindouMihou/Rua/README.md

 You can self-host this by building the Docker image yourself through the steps below:
 1. Clone this repository through `git clone https://github.com/ShindouMihou/Rua`
-2. Move to the directory `rustbian`: `cd rustbian`.
-3. Build the Rustbian image: `docker build -t rustbian .`
-4. Move back to the root folder: `cd ../`
-5. Build the application: `docker build -t rua .`
-6. Configure the `.env.example` file by renaming the `.env.example` to `.env` and setting the values inside.
+2. Configure the `.env.example` file by renaming the `.env.example` to `.env` and setting the values inside.
-7. Run the following command: `docker run -d -i -t --env-file .env -p 3921:3921 --name rua --restart unless-stopped rua`.
+3. Run the following command: `docker run -d -i -t --env-file .env -p 3921:3921 --name rua --restart unless-stopped rua`.
-8. You can now use your self-hosted instance of Rua.
+4. You can now use your self-hosted instance of Rua.